 Corporate Governance

-If asset managers do not defend their shareholder interests, who will?
+If asset managers do not defend their shareholder's interests, who will?

 Take decisive action when the situation requires it

-Situations that have pushed us in the past to act: OPROs at unfair prices, unfavourable merger parities, unnecessarily dilutive transactions, poorly arbitrated conflicts of interest, etc. More usually, we vote at general meetings in our interests, which implies opposing certain resolutions.
+Situations that have pushed us to act in the past: Take-over offers at unfair prices, unfavourable merger terms, unnecessarily dilutive transactions, poorly arbitrated conflicts of interest, etc. More frequently, we vote at general meetings in our interests, which implies opposing certain resolutions.

-You can find on this page some examples on corporate engagement that we conducted in favour of a better corporate governance.
-We report annualy on the application of our voting policy in the below document.
+You can find on this page some examples of corporate engagement that we have conducted to improve the corporate governance in our investments.
+We report annually on our voting at company meetings, and how this compares to our voting policy.
+This is covered in the document below.

 Moneta Asset Management's voting policy and annual report on its application

 Our expertise in governance has grown over the years.
-While we always favour dialogue with companies, we have developed reflexes that enable us to react quickly when the situation requires it.
+While we always favour dialogue with companies, we can react quickly when the situation requires it.

 • oral questions at public meetings,